sir27/comp5270-s25/syllabus.md

 # Syllabus

 COMP 5270 - 201 (#12535) Human-Computer Interaction\
+SPRING 2025
-Tuesdays & Thursdays 2:00pm - 3:15pm, Falmouth Hall 209
+Tuesdays & Thursdays 12:30pm - 1:45pm, Olsen Hall TBD

 <!--**While this note is still here, this syllabus is still being ACTIVELY edited and may change in major ways.**-->